ovh/utask/README.md

 - `name`: a unique identifier
 - `description`: a human readable sentence to convey the step's intent
 - `dependencies`: a list of step names on which this step waits before running
+- `custom_states`: a list of personnalised allowed state for this step (can be assigned to the state's step using `conditions`)
 - `retry_pattern`: (`seconds`, `minutes`, `hours`) define on what temporal order of magnitude the re-runs of this step should be spread (default = `seconds`)

 <p align="center">